 So we started celebrating Groundhog Day and over the years have sent our clients and friends everything from Groundhog plush toys to DVDs of Groundhog Day, the Bill Murry movie, to Dean & Deluca gift baskets.
 A gift on a cold gray winter day is a great surprise that brightens everyone's mood!
 Exposure: at least a day, maybe more.
 Cost: $80-200/client, depending on how large a client they are and how many people are on the team we work with.
 Average cost per hour of exposure: about $5/client.
 Big difference in cost and zero competition for attention.

-Back in 2007, we heard about "International Talk Like a Pirate Day," a silly made-up holiday that happens in September.
+Back in 2007, Bev told me about "International Talk Like a Pirate Day," a silly made-up holiday that happens in September.
 It was another perfect oddball day to celebrate.
 I live on a sailboat, have always had a bit of a rogue spirit, and sincerely wish I looked more like Johny Depp! ;)

 Though real pirates are pretty scary, talking like a pirate was fun and light hearted.
 We started designing tee shirts and sending them out to all our clients, friends, and even some prospects.
 At first, the designs were pretty primitive but we got better and over the last several years have made some pretty good shirts.
 Needless to say, they've become a big hit!
 The timing is also good since it's right after the Summer break and everyone's thinking about what to get done by the end of the year.
 Win/win!
 Cost: about $10/shirt.
 Exposure: years per shirt (some clients have a collection).

 - Be unique rather than following the pack